The Erasmus+ staff exchange made it possible to get acquainted with Rosenheim Technical University of Applied Sciences

 Bavaria with its beautiful scenery and friendly colleagues left an indelible impression.
 The international exchange succeeded just as I had hoped, i.e. I learned and saw much, and I created new contacts that make it easy to continue working together.
 Until next time…

-Text ja photos: Senior Lecturer Anu Elo
+Text and photos: Senior Lecturer Anu Elo